 STATEMENT ON DIVERSITY

-Across our work at Match Education – in our preK-12 public charter school, in our graduate school of education, in our alternative college and jobs program, and in our dissemination division – we seek outstanding educational outcomes for the students and clients we serve.
+Across our work at Match Education – in our preK-12 public charter school, in our graduate school of education, and in our dissemination division – we seek outstanding educational outcomes for the students and clients we serve.

 We believe that three aspects of our work and organization – a staff this is diverse by race and other factors, a professional environment that is inclusive of all perspectives, and a curriculum in our preK-12 school that is culturally competent – are vital to our goals and mission.